bedwar2/lodash-playground/README.md

-# Getting Started with Create React App
+# Lodash-playground

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The intent is examples using Lodash with React.

 ## Available Scripts